 Monica also recommends thinking about when you would be looking to travel.
 “Most people I met commented that not many writers knew when they would be travelling,” she says.

 I’ve also had PRs ask me: “What can we help you with right now?” so also be prepared to answer that question!

 You’ll also have an opportunity to ask lots of questions of the exhibitors.

-- What’s unique / new about your destination?
+What’s unique / new about your destination?

-- Do you have particular experiences or destinations you are looking to highlight in the next year? or What are the pillars that you are focusing on this year?
+Do you have particular experiences or destinations you are looking to highlight in the next year? or What are the pillars that you are focusing on this year?

-- Do you have ideal publications you want coverage in?
+Do you have ideal publications you want coverage in?

 Thinking back, I was confused – did that operator say their new food offering was in Turkey or Jordan?
 Did they say they needed two confirmed commissions before they would host me, or three?